tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 [^sony]: 2021, Sony 360 Reality Audio　https://www.sony.jp/headphone/special/360_Reality_Audio/　Accessed:2021-06-25
 [^applemusic]: 2021, Apple Newsroom - Apple Music、ドルビーアトモスによる空間オーディオを発表、さらにカタログ全体がロスレスオーディオに https://www.apple.com/jp/newsroom/2021/05/apple-music-announces-spatial-audio-and-lossless-audio/ Accessed: 2021-06-25

-The format of music distribution has shifted from a clear goal of faithful reproduction of the original sound, to a battle of how much you can play around with the virtual acoustic world within the limited box of protocols and formats set by the platformer, and how much the platformers such as Apple, Sony and Dolby can dominate each other.
-It is a race to see how many mega-platformers such as Apple, Sony, and Dolby can dominate each other (even though the music that computers can realize should be much more diverse! ).
+The format of music distribution has shifted from a clear goal of higher-fiderity reproduction of the original sound, to a battle of how much you can play around with the virtual acoustic world within the limited miniture-garden of protocols and formats set by the platformer, and how much the platformers such as Apple, Sony and Dolby can dominate each other. (even though the music that computers can realize should be much more diverse! ).

 ## Objectives

 This research aims to make music culture more diverse and complex in the age of ubiquitous computing - where computers are literally ubiquitous but their variability is not effectively utilized at all.
-In order to make music culture more diverse and complex in this era, we will try to rethink and recreate the underlying core technologies of computers, such as architecture, OS, and programming languages, for music.
-This approach, which is different from music informatics, is called **Civil Engineering of Music Informatics** here.
+In order to make music culture more diverse and complex in this era, we will try to rethink and recreate the underlying fundamental technologies of computers, such as computer architecture, OS, and programming languages, for music.
+We call this approach, which is different from music informatics, **Civil Engineering of Music Informatics** here.

-In the past, the author has referred to the approach of media archaeology [^mediaarch], which illuminates different possibilities of history and culture by digging into the discourse on media devices that have become obsolete.
-He has been working as an artist, creating works in various forms such as sound installation, electronic instrument production, and performance [^works].
+In the past, the author has been working as an artist, creating works in various forms such as sound installation, electro-acoustic instrument, and performance [^works] referring to the approach of media archaeology [^mediaarch], which illuminates different possibilities of history and culture by digging into the discourse on media devices that have become obsolete.

 [^mediaarch]: Huhtamo, E. and Ōta, Y. 2015. メディア考古学 : 過去・現在・未来の対話のために.
 NTT出版.
 [^works]: https://matsuuratomoya.com/works

-In recent years, the author has taken an approach to transforming music culture by creating tools for the production of artworks and the media itself that underlie their distribution.
+In recent years, the author has taken an approach to transforming music culture by creating tools for the production of artworks and the medium itself that underlie their distribution.

 This project revolves around two axes: the development of a platform for distributing the source code of mimium, a music programming language currently being developed and researched by the author, and the design of an open-architecture computer for artists that can easily execute mimium code.
 Through the development of mimium, the project aims to rethink the ecosystem of playing music on computers, which is ubiquitous in our daily lives, and to transform the entire music culture into something more accessible and sustainable.